 The high peaks of the Himalaya act as a wall, causing the major part of the monsoon precipitation to fall, before the wind reaches the high plateau.
 In Ladakh, for instance, the annual precipitation is less than 100 mm.
 Most of this dry, desert-like habitat lies within Tibet, but reaches into northern Pakistan, northern Bhutan, in Nepal into the regions of Humla, Dolpo, Mustang, and Manang, and in India into Ladakh, the northern half of Himachal Pradesh, and northernmost Sikkim and Arunachal Pradesh.

 Most plant genera of the Tibetan Plateau are also found in the Himalaya.
-However, some genera are unique to the area, adapted to the dry climate.
-Many of the plant species mentioned on this page are dealt with in detail on the pages Mountain plants: Tibetan flora, and Traditional medicine.
+Some genera, however, are unique to the area, adapted to the dry climate.
+Many of the plant species mentioned on this page are dealt with in detail on the page Plants: Himalayan flora.

 Within a fairly small area of Ladakh, you are able to experience numerous facets of the Tibetan landscape, displaying a characteristic selection of the plateau vegetation, combined with a fascinating and relatively intact Buddhist culture.
 In July, when blooming is at its peak, a number of interesting hikes can be made in this area, among these a two-week-trek, starting out from the village of Lamayuru, c.
 125 km west of Leh, the main city of Ladakh.
 Initially, on this route, you must climb two high passes, Konze La (4905 m) and Dundunchen La (4800 m), after which you cross the Zanskar River into the fairly fertile Markha Valley.
 The final obstacle is a very high pass, Kongmaru La (5274 m), from where you follow the Sumdo River down to Hemis Gompa, south-east of Leh.